Namecheap takes down domain hosting video archives of Israeli war crimes

-In a New Year’s tweet earlier today, the maintainer of the site going by the alias of Zionism Observer on Twitter detailed the suspension of the Genocide.live domain name, under the seemingly ridiculous claim of its hosting material that “promotes, encourages, engages or displays cruelty to humans or animals:”
+In a New Year’s tweet earlier today, the maintainer of the site going by the alias of Zionism Observer on Twitter detailed the suspension (with the registrar placing the domain under a clientHold suspension) of the Genocide.live domain name, under the seemingly ridiculous claim of its hosting material that “promotes, encourages, engages or displays cruelty to humans or animals:”

-While the site’s content did indeed depict gross violations of human rights (along with 70+ videos of animal rights violations), it could not be honestly (or even mistakenly) described as being posted for purposes of “promoting, encouraging,” or glorifying such violations – an accusation much akin to doggedly accusing Wikipedia of being a pornography site because it contains medical and anatomical depictions of the human body.
+It’s true that the site’s content did indeed depict gross violations of human rights (along with 70+ videos of animal rights violations), but it could not be honestly (or even mistakenly) described as being posted for purposes of “promoting, encouraging,” or glorifying such violations – an accusation much akin to doggedly accusing Wikipedia of being a pornography site because it contains medical and anatomical depictions of the human body.
+The maintainer has also clarified that all sensitive videos and imagery were placed behind a click-to-view overlay with a warning about the violent or triggering nature of the content.

 A citation of the Genocide.live archives in legal proceedings accusing Israel of war crimes and genocide in Gaza, provided by the site’s maintainer.